MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/what-s-new-in-admin-center.md

 - Links to the Microsoft 365 admin center for detailed reports, message center posts, and service health info

-- Links to the OneDrive admin center and classic SharePoint admin center
+- Links to the OneDrive admin center, SharePoint Migration Tool, and classic SharePoint admin center

 - A geo location selector for organizations that have set up Multi-Geo in OneDrive and SharePoint

- **Site management page**
+ **Active sites page**

 - A list that includes the new types of sites that users create: team sites that belong to Office 365 groups and communication sites